-Commission's proposal EP Amendments Council's General Approach Comments/Compromises Drinking Water Parameter Cooperation Project of the WHO Regional Office for Europe "Support to the revision of Annex I Council Directive 98/83/EC on the quality of water intended for human consumption (Drinking Water Directive) Recommendation", 11 be as low as reasonably practical.
-Therefore, this value has been maintained accompanied by minimisation measures that could support achieving a lower aspirational value within a period of fifteen years.
-For chromium, the value remains under WHO review; therefore, a transitional period of fifteen years should apply before the value becomes more stringent.
-The prinking Water Parameter Cooperation Project of the WHO Regional Office for Europe "Support to the revision of Annex I Council Directive 98/83/EC on the quality of water intended for human consumption (Drinking Water Directive) Recommendation", 11 September 2017.
-Recital 6 (6) The WHO also recommended that three parametric values be made less stringent and five parameters be removed from the list.
+Commission's proposal EP Amendments Council's General Approach Comments/Compromises be as low as reasonably practical.
+Therefore, this value has been maintained accompanied by minimisation measures that could support achieving a lower aspirational value within a period of fifteen years. and f For chromium, the value remains under WHO review; therefore, for both parameters, a transitional period of ten fifteen years should apply before the values becomes more stringent.
+Table 14 Drinking Water Parameter Cooperation Project of the WHO Regional Office for Europe "Support to the revision of Annex I Council Directive 98/83/EC on the quality of water intended for human consumption (Drinking Water Directive) Recommendation", 11 September 2017.
+Drinking Water Parameter Cooperation Project of the WHO Regional Office for Europe "Support to the revision of Annex I Council Directive 98/83/EC on the quality of water intended for human consumption (Drinking Water Directive) Recommendation", 11 September 2017.
+32. Recital 6 33.
 (6) The WHO also recommended that three parametric values be made less stringent and five parameters be removed from the list.
-Drinking Water Parameter Cooperation Project of the WHO Regional Office for Europe "Support to the revision of Annex I Council Directive 98/83/EC on the quality of water intended for human consumption (Drinking Water Directive) Recommendation", 11 September 2017.
-(6) The WHO also recommended that three parametric values be made less stringent and five parameters be Drinking Water Parameter Cooperation Project of the WHO Regional Office for Europe "Support to the revision of Annex I Council Directive 98/83/EC on the quality of water intended for human consumption (Drinking Water Directive) Recommendation", 11 September 2017.
-(6) The WHO also recommended that three parametric values be made less stringent and five parameters be removed from the list. be as low as reasonably practical.
-Therefore, this value has been maintained accompanied by minimisation measures that could support achieving a lower aspirational value within a period of fifteen years.
-For chromium, the value remains under WHO review; therefore, a transitional period of fifteen years should apply before the value becomes more stringent.
-This prinking Water Parameter Cooperation Project of the WHO Regional Office for Europe "Support to the revision of Annex I Council Directive 98/83/EC on the quality of water intended for human consumption (Drinking Water Directive) Recommendation", 11 September 2017.
-Recital 6 (6) The WHO also recommended that three parametric values be made less stringent and five parameters be removed from the list.
+Nevertheless, those changes are (6) The WHO also recommended that three parametric values be made less stringent and five parameters be removed from the list.
+Nevertheless, not those all of these

 Commission's proposal EP Amendments Council's General Approach Comments/Compromises not considered necessary as the risk-based approach introduced by Commission Directive (EU) 2015/1787 15 allows water suppliers to remove a parameter from the list to be monitored under certain conditions.
 Treatment techniques to meet those parametric values are already in place.
 15 Commission Directive (EU) 2015/1787 of 6 October 2015 amending Annexes II and III to Council Directive 98/83/EC on the quality of water intended for human consumption (OJ L 260, 7.10.2015, p.
-6). changes are considered necessary as the risk-based approach introduced by Commission Directive (EU) 2015/1787 15 allows water suppliers to remove a parameter from the list to be monitored under certain conditions.
+6). changes are not considered necessary as the risk-based approach introduced by Commission Directive (EU) 2015/1787 15 allows water suppliers to remove a parameter from the list to be monitored under certain conditions.
 Treatment techniques to meet those parametric values are already in place.
-15 Commission Directive (EU) 2015/1787 of 6 October 2015 amending Annexes II and III to Council Directive 98/83/EC on the quality of water intended for human consumption (OJ L 260, 7.10.2015, p.
+Tommission Directive (EU) 2015/1787 of 6 October 2015 amending Annexes II and III to Council Directive 98/83/EC on the quality of water intended for human consumption (OJ L 260, 7.10.2015, p.
 6).
 34. Recital 6a (new) AM 13 35.
 (6a) Where scientific knowledge is not sufficient to determine the human health risk, or absence thereof, of a substance present in water intended for human consumption, or the permissible value for the presence of that substance, it should be placed on a watchlist, on the basis of the precautionary principle, until there are clearer scientific (6a) The parametric values are based on the scientific knowledge available and the precautionary principle and are selected to ensure that water intended for human consumption can be consumed safely on a life-long basis, thus ensuring a high level of health protection;